Owen200402/FamilyMoneyTracker/README.md

 ## Usage:

 _Note: It is designed mostly for front-end developers who wish to request for data from various API endpoints._

+This README provides an overview of how to use the MoneyTracker application.
+It covers various features, such as user login and authentication, family creation, linking members to a family, managing earnings and expenses, and viewing family records.

+### Base URL

+Ensure that when sending HTTP requests, you refer to the base URL.
+For reference, the base URL is the same as the current page's URL:

+### User Login and Authentication

+1. Create a user through the authentication endpoint by providing first name, last name, password, and email.
+Append `/auth/users/` to the base URL.

+2. After user creation, generate an access token through `/jwt/create/`.
+Remember to save the token locally using front-end techniques like LocalStorage in JavaScript.

+   **IMPORTANT**: Unauthorized users cannot access certain endpoints.
+Authorized users can only access their own family and individual data.

+### Family Creation

+You can create a family by sending a request to the endpoint `/tracker/families/`.
+Provide the family name and a password.
+A family code will be generated for future secure access and management.

+### Linking Members to Family

+1. Extract the user's user ID by sending a request to `/tracker/my-profile/me/`.

+2. Once a member is created, navigate to `/tracker/families/::family_id/` to view the family profile or rename it.
+Then go to `/tracker/families/::family_id/members/` and provide your member ID to link yourself to the family.

+   **Note**: You can also unlink members by sending a POST request to `/tracker/families/::family_id/members/::member_id/unlink-member/`.

+### Operating Family Member's Earnings & Expenses

+1. To view earnings, expenses, and net income, navigate to `/tracker/families/::family_id/members/::member_id/earnings/`.
+Replace `earnings/` with `expense/` or `records/` to view other data.

+2. To post new earnings or expenses, follow the instructions and hit POST.
+You can update or delete earnings/expenses by navigating to `/tracker/families/::family_id/members/::member_id/earnings/::earning_id/`.

+3. View an individual's net income by navigating to `/tracker/families/::family_id/members/::member_id/records/`.
+Sorting is possible using query strings.

+### Viewing Family Records

+To view all family member's earnings and expenses, navigate to `/tracker/families/::family_id/records/`.
+The family's net income is calculated and can be filtered by years and months.